svlentink/myhugoblogs/blog.lent.ink/content/2020/parcel-box.md

 ```

 Note that the hatch needs to move freely,
-thus you might need to sand a bit along the width to have it running smoothly.
+therefore you might need to sand a bit along the width to have it running smoothly.

 ### Backplate
-Attach the backplate in between the sides and attach it,
+Place the backplate in between the sides,
 matching the top and having 30mm ground clearance.

 ### Fixed part